jcu-eresearch/EnMaSSe-Deployment/README.rst

 2. Install python 2.7
 3. Install easy_install
 4. easy_install virtualenv
+5. yum install sqlite-devel python-devel (or equivalent for our system)
-5. Create venv from python 2.7 (<python27>/Scripts/virtualenv --no-site-packages <location>).
+6. Create venv from python 2.7 (<python27>/Scripts/virtualenv --no-site-packages <location>).
-6. <venv>/bin/pip install zc.buildout distribute
+7. <venv>/bin/pip install zc.buildout distribute
-7. cd to the checked out repository location
+8. cd to the checked out repository location
-8. <venv>/bin/buildout
+9. <venv>/bin/buildout

 Note:  We have had trouble with installation of lxml so binaries have been included in the lxml-binaries directory.